reefland/ansible-motd-zfs-smartd/README.md

 ## TL;DR

-* Standard Message of the Day (MOTD) output can be disabled or replaced with enhanced versions.
+* Standard Message of the Day (MOTD) output can be disabled and replaced with enhanced versions.
 * HDD/SSD Testing and Testing Schedule (can be customized) will be provided by Smartmon Tools.
+* Standardized services lists for all hosts and additional list for specific hosts can be defined.
 * Each system login will show you the status of the last device test as well as its current temperature.
+* Additional MOTD files are provided and can be enabled, new ones can be added.

 ---